scaleflex/filerobot-image-editor/examples/js-with-cloudimage/README.md

 Cloudimage account to get one.
 The subscription takes less than a minute and is totally free.

+#### `cloudimage.dontCleanQuery`: boolean (optional)

+Normally the passed image's url's query is cleaned before processing to cloudimage url for avoiding conflicts or overriding, but with this property if you passed it `true` no query cleaning would be happen but it is not guaranteed that the results would be as expected.

 #### `onComplete(url: string)`: function (required)

 Callback, triggers on complete processing image.